Improving Sphinxsearch performance with attributes indexes

 Further reading

-Published a year ago in #data about #sphinx by Denys Golotiuk
+Published 2 years ago in #data about #sphinx by Denys Golotiuk

 Edit this article on Github